IyesGames/minewars/doc/src/gameplay.md

 through the game, based on their (and other players') stats.

 The most important number is the "cities owned".
 It indicates the size of each player's empire.
-All players must know the status of all cities at all times.
-Their locations and owners are visible, even behind fog of war.

 There can be a mini-scoreboard on-screen at all times, showing the number of cities for each player in the match.

 Additionally, players can bring up a detailed scoreboard, which provides more stats.
 Some example things we can include: